-There are lots of supermarkets, restaurants and bars in the area and it’s now home to Westfield Stratford City, which is the biggest shopping mall in Europe.
-These towns are well served by London’s bus, Tube and Overground train networks.
+There are lots of supermarkets, restaurants and bars in Leyton and Stratford, and one of the largest shopping malls in Europe, Westfield Stratford City, is close by.
+The area is also well served by London’s bus, Tube and overground train networks.

-When it comes to housing expats can find some form of accommodation to suit everyone’s needs and budget somewhere in Wimbledon.
-Wimbledon has everything from custom-built mansions and penthouses in Wimbledon Village to council tower blocks in South Wimbledon.
+When it comes to housing, expats can find some form of accommodation to suit their needs and budget somewhere in Wimbledon.
+This area has everything from custom-built mansions and penthouses in Wimbledon Village to council tower blocks in South Wimbledon.
 Small apartments and house shares in the area are affordable.

-Wimbledon is a fairly multi-cultural area, but it is particularly popular with expats from South Africa and Australia.
-South Wimbledon has expat populations from North Africa and Poland.
+Wimbledon is a fairly multi-cultural area, but it is particularly popular with expats from South Africa, India, Poland and Australia.

 There are entertainment centres around Clapham High Street and Clapham Junction, where most of the clubs, bars and restaurants can be found.
-During the summer, residents make use of the green spaces at Clapham Common, Wandsworth Common, Battersea Park and Tooting Bec Lido.
+During the summer, residents make use of the plentiful green spaces in the area.

-Clapham Junction is just eight minutes away from Waterloo, and with it being Britain’s busiest railway station, there are 35 trains an hour to central London.
+Clapham Junction is just minutes away from Waterloo, and with it being Britain’s busiest railway station, there are dozens of trains an hour to central London.
 Living close to this station also gives expats the opportunity to easily visit almost anywhere in the south of England.
-The area also has Tube stations of the Northern and Victoria lines.